Pixlox/Pixlox/README.md

 ### Thank you!

 Thanks for dropping by my profile!
-Now, on to the repositories that I've made!
-See them below!